robfatland/greenandblack/index.md

 ## Welcome to Green and Black

-This repository concerns (a) working on a PC (b) having an Ubuntu installation (c) getting really uncomfortable with the color-coded text and (d) making it all green text on a black background: For both the bash terminal and the vim editor.
-This dates back to my personal bias accrued in the mid 1980s.
-You can find all of this material on StackOverflow etcetera; I just finally got fed up with having to re-look-it-up all the time; in part because I work with cloud VMs and IDEs where suddenly I find everything is color coded again.
+This repository concerns (a) working on a PC (b) with Ubuntu (Debian) Linux installed (c) feeling very unhappy with color-coded text in bash and vi (vim) and (d) changing it to all be green text on a black background.
+This personal bias was acquired in the mid 1980s.

+All of this material is available on StackOverflow etcetera; but I wearied of re-looking-it-up all the time.

 ### bash: